6 Trends affecting Strategic Human Resource Management in 2018

 — AtomicDNA (@AtomicDNA_) November 16, 2017

-On an individual level, we need to manage natural tendencies and provide an environment where constructive dialogue is the standard.
-Luke Monahan from the Mediation Foundation of Ireland called out our “Fix it” brains as unsuspecting blockers of clear communication.
-Our desire to get team members quick solutions to their problems without getting to the root of the issue is commonplace, but it leaves a gap for the same thing to reoccur.
+On an individual level, there is a need to manage our natural tendencies and provide an environment where constructive dialogue is the standard.
+Luke Monahan from the Mediation Foundation of Ireland called out our “fix it” brains as unsuspecting blockers of clear communication.
+This desire to offer team members quick solutions to their problems without getting to the root of the issue is commonplace, but it leaves a gap for the same thing to reoccur.

 4. Generational IQ